Xenorf/Vocaber/README.md

 4. Submit your PR!

 **How to add a vocabulary language:**
-1. Create a scraper from your favorite dictionary in `models/scrapers` that extends the **Scraper** class.
+1. Create a definition provider from your favorite dictionary in `models/definition_providers` that extends the **DefinitionProvider** class.
 2. Add a case in `fromTerm` method of the **Word** class.
 3. Submit your PR!